 Looker Embedded is a potential solution for enterprise-grade businesses with a large budget—that don’t mind using an iframe.
 However, if that’s not you, here’s a quick recap of the best alternatives:

-- You want a purpose-built tool:some text
+- You want a purpose-built tool:

 - Luzmo offers slightly different pricing tiers that vary depending on your user base.
 This can make it more affordable than other similar options.